“A false balance is abomination to the LORD: but a just weight is his delight.”

 In the book of Daniel we read of Belshazzar of Babylon seeing a message written by God on a wall.
 Among other things it said, “TEKEL; Thou art weighed in the balances, and art found wanting.“(Daniel 5:27).
 In Belshazzar’s mind his bathroom scale was just fine.
 But according to God’s scale, he was way, way off.

-This proverb is primarily pointed at those who lie in order to make a profit.
-It is about those who tamper with what is a “true” weight in order to perpetuate a falsehood.
+This proverb is primarily pointed at those who lie to make a profit.
+It is about those who tamper with what is a “true” weight to perpetuate a falsehood.
 In other words, hypocrisy.

 But from a different perspective, we should remember that how we think of ourselves needs to measure up with God’s standard.
 The world’s scales are always a little unbalanced.